pauldambra/pauldambra.github.io/_posts/2018-02-05-serverless-part-three.md

 # Extending the system

 So now POSTing to Lambda can write events to dynamodb.
 In the next post we will look at subscribing to and responding to that event stream.

+All the code for this stage can be found [on github](https://github.com/pauldambra/visit-plannr/tree/code-blog-post-part-three)